🇦🇺 Australia

 Tree Worker Visa Pathway Australia

-Tree Workers can migrate to Australia via the Temporary Skill Shortage (482) or Employer Nomination Scheme (186) pathways.
-Both require TRA skills assessment and employer sponsorship.
-CSOL qualification unlocks pathways in regional and metropolitan areas.
+Tree Workers are in high demand across Australia, particularly in regional areas.
+You can migrate via the Temporary Skill Shortage 482 visa or Employer Nomination Scheme 186 for permanent residency.
+Both require a TRA skills assessment and an employer sponsor.

 Key Facts